landlock-lsm/island/README.md

 - Context-aware activation: Automatically applies security profiles based on your **current working directory**.
 - Full environment isolation: Manages isolated workspaces (XDG directories, `TMPDIR`) in addition to access control.
 - Transparent shell integration: Automatically sandboxes commands in your shell without changing your workflow.
+- Zero-privilege operation: No root access or special capabilities required.
+- Layered protection: Multiple profiles compose cleanly with deterministic ordering.
+Landlock restrictions accumulate across multiple profiles (broadest to most specific).
+Since Landlock permissions are intersected, a child profile can only *reduce* access granted by parent profiles, not expand it.

 By tying security policies to locations rather than just applications, Island enables natural, invisible sandboxing where `cd project && island run -- command` just works.

+Island is a tool for users, not against them.
+Unlike traditional access control systems designed to restrict users, Island empowers you to restrict the *programs* you run.
+You are willingly sandboxing your commands to protect your data from buggy, malicious, or exploited software.

 ## TL;DR